troperville

 Rajput

-• Badass Boast: Africa's deadly new breed of high seas hijackers who make millions holdings merchant ships hostage.
+• Badass Boast: Africa's deadly new breed of high seas hijackers who make millions holding merchant ships hostage.

-• Enemy Mine: The ships fishing in the waters of Somalia were a common enemy for people who once fought each other in the Somali Civil War, from fishermen who spent their lives in the water to militiamen who knew guns.
+• Enemy Mine: The ships fishing in the waters of Somalia were a common enemy for people who once fought each other in the Somali Civil War, from fishermen who spent their lives on the seas to militiamen who knew guns.

 • More Dakka